igmen-j/ENEL-487/Assignments/A2/README.md

 Enter exp: a 1
 Invalid input.
 ```
-Limitation: If the first five (interactive mode) or first three (batch mode) are correct, the program will read it as correct despite it having more int the command
+Limitation: If the first five inputs are correct, the program will read it as correct despite it having more in the command
 ```bash
 Enter exp: a 1 2 3 4 the program will ignore anything after the fifth input 4.000000 + j 6.000000